So you’re looking for the easiest 14ers in Colorado?

 Confused?
 Let me explain.

 Mount Elbert is the tallest mountain in Colorado and one of the easiest 14ers to solo hike.
-Being able to say you’ve reached the tallest point in the Rocky Mountain state is pretty rad.
+Being able to say you’ve reached the highest point in the Rocky Mountain state is pretty rad.

 Hiking to the top and back of Mount Elbert is 9 miles long.
 This might seem like a long distance to hike, but the trail is moderate and it’s a great beginner’s peak.